So you’re curious about Getaway House and everything you’ve heard about these Instagrammable tiny cabins, eh?

 Yes!
 Dogs are allowed for an extra fee.

-Does the Getaway House have WIFI and electricity?
+Do the Postcard Cabins have WIFI and electricity?

 Electricity, yes.
 Wifi no. So while you can charge up your phone to take photos on it throughout your stay, you’re definitely not guaranteed service.